 A must do horse riding holiday!
-This 22,000 acre ranch with some game is set deep within Waterberg Mountains and offers varied and exciting riding for riders of all levels.
+This 22,000 acre ranch with some game is set deep within Waterberg Mountains and offers varied and exciting riding for all levels.
 Everyone leaves with their confidence boosted, there is a huge herd of top-quality horses.

 Horizon is most well-known for its relaxed atmosphere and sunny hospitality; everyone feels welcome and at home in the shortest time and almost everyone returns.